nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format: `list`

-Lists out all the recipes currently stored in YMFC.
+Lists out all the recipes currently stored in YMFC's cookbook.

 ### Sorting Recipes by Recipe Name

 Format: `sort s/name`

-Sorts all the stored recipes alphabetically by name, from 'a' to 'z'
+Sorts all the stored recipes alphabetically by name, from 'a' to 'z' Entire command **MUST** be in **lowercase**
+- i.e. sort s/NAME will be rejected

 ### Sorting Recipes by Time Taken

 Format: `sort s/time`

-Sorts all the stored recipes by time taken, from lowest to highest
+Sorts all the stored recipes by time taken, from lowest to highest Entire command **MUST** be in **lowercase**
+- i.e. sort s/TIME will be rejected

 ### Searching for specific Recipes

 Format: `find [OPTIONS/]KEYWORDS`

-Looks through the stored recipes to find those with matching names/steps/ingredients.
+Looks through the stored recipes in the cookbook to find those with matching names/steps/ingredients.
 * `KEYWORDS` can't be blank, and is case-sensitive.
 * `OPTIONS` could be any combination of "n" (by recipe name), "i" (by ingredients) and "s" (by steps).
   * For example, if you want to find "egg" recipes based on recipe names and ingredients: `find ni/egg`